 A systematic study of the doctrines of the gospel as found in the scriptures and the teachings of the modern prophets, with emphasis on how these principles should affect daily living.
+Chapters 1-20.
+Taught Fall Semester only.

 REL 431 Doctrines of the Gospel II (2)